wp-plugins/rs-members/readme.txt

 You can create your own registration field and can add, edit, delete any of them later on according to your need.
 Changing the
 Field order is simple with a drag-and-drop interface.
 RS-member plug-in can be used with different themes.

-* **Shortcode base:** RS-member is shortcode plug-in.
-Even without any programing knowledge, you can fulfil your demand by using this
-plug-in’s shortcode.

 = Shortcode base: =